AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

 <li>Is form prefill enabled?</li>
 <li>Are <a href="/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/enable-personalized-urls-for-your-account.md" target="_blank">personalized URLs</a> enabled?</li>
 <li>Are there rules set up for <a href="/help/marketo/product-docs/demand-generation/landing-pages/landing-page-actions/redirect-a-marketo-landing-page-to-another-page.md" target="_blank">redirects</a>?</li>
 <li>Do you have domain aliases in place?
-Are you tracking through documentation how you're utilizing your domain aliases?</li>
+Are you tracking how you're utilizing your domain aliases?</li>
 <li>Is <a href="https://nation.marketo.com/t5/knowledgebase/setting-up-secured-domains-for-marketo-landing-pages-first-time/ta-p/250370" target="_blank">Secured Domains for Landing Pages</a> enabled?
 <br/>Confirm if your landing page assets contain a 'http' URL.</li></td>
   </tr>